sam-luby/Cluedo/README.md

 Functionality to add players,
-Functionality to assign pawns (suspect) to each player, Functionality to randomly pick the answer cards (susepect, room, weapon), Functionality to distribute the remaining cards randomly amongst the players.
+Functionality to assign pawns (suspect) to each player, Functionality to randomly pick the answer cards (susepect, room, weapon), Functionality to distribute the remaining cards randomly amongst the players, Notebook initial implemenatation.

 Release 2 - 21 Nov
 Game board initialisation,